awsdocs/amazon-lumberyard-user-guide/doc_source/animation-editor-jack-locomotion-sample.md

 + To aim, hold the left mouse button\.
 + To exit game mode, press **Esc**\.

-You can also use an Xbox game controller connected to your computer:
+You can also use a controller connected to your computer:
 + To control the movement direction, use the left joystick\.
 + To control the camera navigation around the character, use the right joystick\.
 + To toggle the character aim on and off, press the right trigger\.